zuixjs/zuix/README.md

 [http://zuix.it](https://genielabs.github.io/zuix)

 ### Getting Started

-Start using zUIx with the demo [website template](https://github.com/genielabs/zuix-web-template) or start from scratch by including it in your project using one of the following methods.
+Start using **zUIx** with the [zUIx Web Starter](https://github.com/genemars/zuix-web-starter) project, or start from scratch by including it in your project using one of the methods described below.

 ###### Local copy